tsoding/voidf/README.md

 ### setgid example on Debian

-On my Debian Stale 10 I have a group called `input` that has the access to `/dev/input/*` files.
+On my Debian Stable 10 I have a group called `input` that has the access to `/dev/input/*` files.
 So this is what I do on my machine:

 ```
 # cp voidf /usr/local/bin